 What bandwidth do I need as a hobbyist?

 As a hobbyist who probably isn’t looking for tampering with technology for serious work purposes, you can settle on an average bandwidth.
 That’s anywhere with at least twice more than the frequency of the signal transmitted.

-Take a look at the maximum frequency of the signals involved in your project and choose a scope with the bandwidth that’s five times higher than that.
+Take a look at the maximum frequency range of the signals involved in your project and choose a scope with a bandwidth that’s five times higher than that.

 As exciting as reading signals can get, the perfect measuring device can take that to a whole new level.
 So with our buying guide and the 6 best oscilloscopes for hobbyists that we’ve mentioned here, you’ll be pretty much set to go and discover whatever your machine waves have to offer.